JavaScript Variables Hoisting in Details

 alert(myValue)

-The process usually goes this way: first a variable should be declared, then initialized with a value and finally used.
+The process usually goes this way.
+First, a variable should be declared, then initialized with a value, and finally used.
 Let's see an example:

-// Declarevar strNumber;// InitializestrNumber = '16';// UseparseInt(strNumber); // => 16
+// Declarelet strNumber; // InitializestrNumber = '16';// Useconsole.log(parseInt(strNumber)); // => 16

 A function can be declared and later used (or invoked) in the application.
 The initialization is omitted.
 For instance:

-// Declarefunction sum(a, b) {return a + b;}// Usesum(5, 6); // => 11
+// Declarefunction sum(a, b) { return a + b;}// Useconsole.log(sum(5, 6)); // => 11

-Everything looks simple and natural when these steps are successive: declare -> initialize -> use.
+Everything looks simple and natural when steps are successive: declare -> initialize -> use.
 If possible, you should apply this pattern when coding in JavaScript.

+JavaScript does not enforce following strictly this sequence and offers more flexibility.
 For instance, functions can be used before the declaration: use -> declare.

 The following code sample first calls the function double(5)